 Forays into the brooks and streams of rural Iowa are among the childhood outings that helped to inspire Don Lange’s reverence for nature.
-The first time he cast a fly rod was in 1951 using a split-bamboo rod that was built by his grandfather.
+The first time he cast a fly rod was in 1951 using a split bamboo rod built by his grandfather.

-As the Lange’s expanded their case production and vineyard holdings, Don followed in this grandfather’s footsteps and passed on his affection for fly fishing to his son, Jesse.
-Don traded his award winning award-winning barrel fermented Pinot Gris for Jesse’s first fly rod.
+As the Langes expanded their case production and vineyard holdings, Don followed in his grandfather’s footsteps and passed on his affection for fly fishing to his son, Jesse.
+Don traded his award-winning barrel fermented pinot gris for Jesse’s first fly rod.
 When Jesse was older, he sold his fly rods to put himself through the winemaking program as an exchange student at New Zealand’s Lincoln University.

 The play between the Lange’s passion for winemaking and fly-fishing has remained a constant thread in their story.
 At the beginning of their winemaking journey they chose to feature salmon flies on their labels, an emblem of their deepening Northwest heritage.